 3. Achoo-Free Homes

-It's also important to be aware of any potential health hazards, such as illegal substances or drug paraphernalia that may be present in the home.
+It's also good to be aware of any potential health hazards, such as illegal substances or drug paraphernalia that may be present in the home.
 Hoarder homes, where there is an excessive accumulation of items, can also create an unhealthy and unsafe environment for both cats and humans.

 4. Communicable diseases